search ]

 Allowing only corporate emails in forms can be a crucial step for businesses that want to avoid submissions from free email providers like Gmail, Yahoo, or Outlook.
 This ensures that the users submitting the form are associated with a business or organization.

-In this guide, we’ll explore how to enforce this restriction in HTML forms and the popular WordPress plugin, Contact Form 7 (CF7).
+In this guide, you’ll learn how to enforce this restriction in standard HTML forms and in the popular WordPress plugin, Contact Form 7 (CF7).

 Why Restrict Free Email Providers?

-Restricting free email providers can improve the reliability and quality of the submissions you receive, ensuring they come from professional users associated with organizations or businesses.
+Restricting free email providers can improve the reliability and quality of the submissions you receive.
+It ensures they come from professional users associated with organizations or businesses.

 • Professionalism: Corporate emails often reflect a professional identity associated with a company.